JayVoigt/JavaMonopoly/documentation/pp3.md

 **Player icon selection**

 This feature existed in the prior `MainWindow.java` GUI implementation, but has not yet been re-implemented in the `DynamicView.java` implementation.

+**Saving/loading game state**

+The GUI does not contain necessary routines to update correctly after serialized game state objects are loaded.
+The board and player data have successfully been saved and loaded, but the interface becomes unusable after this.